Dr. Wendy Bazilian Shares Five Tips to Transition Into Cleaner Routines During the Busy Back-to-School Season and Beyond.

 - Find quick and convenient ways to fuel up with protein.
 For a cleaner routine with your protein, blend up a smoothie or make a smoothie bowl!
 Lean on plant sources to boost the protein in your day by adding NOW® Sports Plant Protein Complex that features plant proteins from yellow peas, brown rice, hemp and quinoa.

 - Save time by doing some food prepping Sunday night for the school and work week.
-Pack small portions of nuts and dried fruits or Crunchy Clusters for an easy to grab-and-go snack for your purse or kids’ lunchboxes.
+Pack small portions of nuts and dried fruits like Red Dragon Fruit Chips for an easy to grab-and-go snack for your purse or kids’ lunchboxes.
 Prep a week’s worth of convenient salads in Mason jars to make lunchtime a cinch.
 Try this delicious Roasted Pecan and Pumpkin Seed Mason Jar Salad developed by Suzy Singh, NOW's Corporate R&D Chef, made with whole grain farro, mixed greens, and Organic Pumpkin Seed Oil.

 - As schedules and seasons shift, it’s always a good time to support your immune system.
 Frequently washing your hands still remains the number one strategy for keeping healthy during the colder seasons.
 And a number of other strategies may help support the immune system like eating plenty of veggies and fruits, getting regular exercise and considering a high-quality probiotic like Extra Strength BerryDophilus™ .* Staying hydrated with water and eliminating sugary beverages is another smart move.
 One way you can bump up vitamin C and hydrate at the same time is with Effer-C™ Packets easy and tasty for the entire family.* Just add to water and enjoy.